EDIflyer/linux-notes/docs/general-notes/proxmox_notes.md

 Then in the GUI go to Datastore > Add Datastore and enter the name, full mountpoint (`/mnt/datastore/<datastore_name>`) and under Advanced tick "Reuse existing datastore".

 ## Tailscale
-See [notes](tailscale.md#setting-up-in-proxmox-within-a-linux-lxc) in Proxmox section.
+See [notes](tailscale.md#setting-up-in-proxmox-within-a-linux-lxc) on the Tailscale page.

 ## Migrating VMs to Proxmox
 If migrating a running system then [CloneZilla](https://www.clonezilla.org) if a good option.
 Just be sure for Windows machines to install the VirtIO drivers [before](https://www.reddit.com/r/Proxmox/comments/tvy1vf/comment/i3di51v/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) starting to clone.